 If you want to eat local, know where your food is coming from, save money and reap healthy rewards, start a home garden.
 There's a harvest of benefits when you involve kids in the process, too.
-A study published in The Journal of the Federation of American Societies for Experimental Biology found that children who lived in a home with a garden ate significantly more vegetables than a group that did not have access to a home garden.
+Research shows children living in a home with a garden eat significantly more vegetables than those without access to a home garden.

 A Fun Alternative